 Teamhood is a truly powerful Kanban tool that will help optimize processes no matter the industry or size of the company.
 While Teamhood users do not necessarily have to use the framework, the tool is built with a Kanban board in mind.
 Thus, teams can enjoy various Kanban features like task prioritization, Kanban metrics, reports, and a fully customizable task board that fits any process.

 Teamhood Kanban boards are built to visualize complexity.
-It delivers a design that allows to fit more actionable information on one display than any other tool in the market.
+It delivers a design that allows fitting more actionable information on one display than any other tool in the market.
 For example – compare it to Monday, Asana or Microsoft Project.
 And this is very important for managers of complex projects and high-performing teams.

 Teamhood Kanban boards can be built with custom columns, column groups, rows, and secondary workflows allowing you to also track the progress of subtasks.
 Secondary workflows can be added to as many progress columns as needed, giving you full control over the look of the Kanban board.
 Which makes it easy to create a clear overview of everything that is happening in the project.
 This structure in Teamhood is called Advanced Kanban Board.